Day 1: Pohang | Mon, May 11

 Salon Session 1

-Breakout Session 2: China Reconnected: Evolving Inbound and Outbound Travel Dynamics
+Salon Session 2: China Reconnected: Evolving Inbound and Outbound Travel Dynamics

 China’s travel market is re-emerging in ways that challenge past assumptions.
 This session explores how traveller behaviour, destination expectations, digital influence, and market structures are evolving across both inbound and outbound travel.
 Speakers will examine what these shifts mean for destinations seeking sustainable engagement with Chinese travellers - and how resilience, adaptability, and cultural understanding are becoming competitive differentiators.

-Breakout Session 3: Smart MICE and Digital Tourism: Designing Adaptive Visitor Economies
+Salon Session 3: Smart MICE and Digital Tourism: Designing Adaptive Visitor Economies

 As destinations rethink how they attract and host visitors, smart MICE and digital tourism strategies are becoming central to adaptability and resilience.
 This session explores how technology is reshaping business events, visitor experiences, and destination management - not as an end in itself, but as an enabler of flexibility, efficiency, and long-term value creation.